Insineratehymn

-Insineratehymn is the fifth studio album by American death metal band Deicide.
+Insineratehymn is the fifth studio album by American death metal band Deicide, released on June 27, 2000 through Roadrunner Records.

+Background and recording

+The album was recorded at Morrisound Recording on a budget of $11,500.
+The song "The Gift That Keeps on Giving" is featured on The Sopranos episode "Pie-O-My".

+Musical style

 The band's songwriting on this album exhibits songs with slower and more atmospheric grooves.
 The track "Bible Basher" is the only song that has become a staple in the band's live set.
 Rather than being about God, the song "Forever Hate You" is directed at Glen Benton's ex-wife.